-- 2.3 TASK 3: Where policies are not being implemented, explain why and see what steps should be taken to ensure that the policy is implemented or whether the policy is amended or replaced. - 2.3.1 Craven District Council does not currently have any adopted Local Development Framework policies.
+- 2.2.71 The Council is currently working on a new system to monitor new open space provision/ contributions from planning gain.
+It is hoped that this indicator will be reported in the 2010-11 AMR. - 2.3 TASK 3: Where policies are not being implemented, explain why and see what steps should be taken to ensure that the policy is implemented or whether the policy is amended or replaced. - 2.3.1 Craven District Council does not currently have any adopted Local Development Framework policies.
 It is estimated in the Council's LDS No. 3 for 2008 to 2012 (approved by GOYH in October 2009) that the Core Strategy (the first Local Development Document to be produced by the Council) will be adopted in April/ May 2012.
 The success of the policies within the Core Strategy will therefore be monitored from 2012 onwards. - 2.3.2 The success of Local Development Framework policies will be measured through the monitoring of Contextual, Core Output, Local Output and Significant Effect indicators, which the Council will continue to develop in preparation for the adoption of Local Development Documents.
 Changes to these indicators should provide a good indication as to whether a policy is being successful or needs adapting. - 2.4 TASK 4: Identify the significant effects of implementing policies in Local Development Documents and whether they are as intended. - 2.4.1 Significant Effect indicators will be developed in future AMR's in preparation for the adoption of the Core Strategy (estimated April/ May 2012, see para 2.3.1 above).
 They will be based around the objectives and indicators which make up the Sustainability Appraisal Framework used to appraise emerging Local Development Framework policies. - 2.4.2 Significant Effect Indicators are intended to compare the predicted effects of implementing a policy with the actual observed effects, in terms of environmental, social and economic sustainability.
 It is anticipated that not all indicators will be reported yearly, as some of the data may be collated less frequently depending on the nature of the indicator and on the length of time required for the effect to be detected. - 2.5 TASK 5: Set out whether policies are to be amended or replaced. - 2.5.1 Since commencement of the Planning and Compulsory Purchase Act 2004 the entire adopted local plan was saved for a period of three years i.e., up to 2007.
 Since 2004 both Regional and National planning policy guidance has been updated, which has resulted in some of the policies in the adopted Local Plan becoming outdated.
-The Council in September 2007, agreed with Government a revised list of policies from the adopted Local Plan that are still valid and to be saved beyond September 2007.
+In September 2007 the Council agreed with Government a revised list of policies from the adopted Local Plan that are still valid and to be saved beyond September 2007.
 Saved policies will be replaced by LDF policies as Local Development Documents are adopted.
 A list of Local Plan policies that have been saved beyond 2007 is set out at Appendix C.